citizensadvice/design-system/design-system-docs/src/_component_docs/targeted-content.md

 The targeted content component allows users to show and hide sections of related content on a page.
 It can help users scan and process content on a page more effectively.

 However, it does hide content from users and it can be easy for users to miss.
-When using it, you should aim to use **no more than 6** and you shouldn’t have a targeted content on its own.
+When using it, you should aim to use no more than 6 and you shouldn’t have a targeted content on its own.

-Because targeted contents hide content, they should always have a clear label/title that helps users understand what is in the section.
-You can use `h3` within them to break up the content.
+Because targeted contents hide content, they should always have a clear titles that helps users understand what is in the section.
+You can use headings within them to break up the content.

 ## When to use